 Stacey Holt is the Chief Financial Officer of Vigilant Health.
 He has two decades of experience in finance and accounting, with more than ten years in senior leadership roles.
 He began his career in public accounting with Ernst and Young and then moved to the private sector, with experience in the health care distribution and telecom industries.

-Laura Nail is a board-certified family nurse practitioner with nearly two decades of nursing experience.
+Laura Nail is Vice President, Program Development.
+She is a board-certified family nurse practitioner with nearly two decades of nursing experience.
 Her background includes family practice, cardiology, and chronic pain management.
-Since joining Vigilant Health in 2015, Laura has been named the Vice President of Clinical Operations and has helped develop the Nurse Practitioner Navigator role, a role specific and central to the success of the company.
+Since joining Vigilant Health in 2015, Ms. Nail has been named the Vice President of Clinical Operations and has helped develop the Nurse Practitioner Navigator role, a role specific and central to the success of the company.
 The Nurse Practitioner Navigator provides high-quality care as well as direct communication to patients regarding their health and navigation of the health care system.
 This combination of open communication and outstanding care has been proven to enhance overall health of the patient and decrease health care costs to the client.
-Nail’s role is to ensure standardization of practice through training and building close relationships with the Nurse Practitioner Navigator at each location.
+Ms. Nail’s role is to ensure standardization of practice through training and building close relationships with the Nurse Practitioner Navigator at each location.

 Autumn Myhand serves as the Director of Project Management for Vigilant Heath.
 She is a registered dietitian and certified diabetes educator with more than two decades of experience.
 She leads all components of Employee Health Management Programs and onboards educators and providers to deliver care plans.